 → Presa Canario

-→ Good guard dogs are typically large.
+→ Good family guard dogs are typically large.
 Many of the best guard dogs, such as English mastiffs and Great Danes, deter criminals with their size alone.
-However, guard dogs needn’t be 200 pounds to look intimidating, and most dogs of about 80 to 100 pounds are large enough to discourage those who would do you harm.
+However, large guard dog breeds needn’t be 200 pounds to look intimidating, and most dogs of about 80 to 100 pounds are large enough to discourage those who would do you harm.

-→ Good guard dogs often have intimidating physical features.
-In addition to large size, many good guard dogs have physical features that increase a dog’s ability to intimidate adversaries.
+→ The best guard dogs for families often have intimidating physical features.
+In addition to a large size, many good guard dogs have physical features that increase a dog’s ability to intimidate adversaries.
 Examples include the broad shoulders of Rottweilers, the pointy ears of Dobermans and the blocky heads of Cane Corsos.

-→ Good guard dogs should be brave.
-Skittish or nervous dogs are more likely to flee at the first sign of danger than they are to face the threat head on.
+→ Family guard dogs should be brave.
+Skittish or nervous dogs are more likely to flee at the first sign of danger than they are to face the threat head-on.
 Accordingly, you’ll always want to select a courageous breed when trying to find a good guard dog for your family.
 Brave dogs are also more likely to accurately judge the potential danger a stranger represents, rather than treating everyone they meet as a threat.

-→ Good guard dogs are usually territorial.
+→ The best family guard dog breeds are usually territorial.
 Many dogs have a natural territorial instinct, which causes them to defend their home from anyone who comes too close.
 This trait alone can help keep most criminals at bay and avoid unnecessary altercations.